Websites are built differently and demand different speed and performance optimization tactics.

 If you prefer WP-Optimize, which gives more control over the database optimization settings, ensure you don’t activate other functions that conflict with WP Rocket.

-Nonetheless, here are the recommended WP Rocket database cleanup settings.
+Nonetheless, here are the ideal WP Rocket settings for database optimization.

-• Revision – This will delete all post revisions.
-The downside is that you don’t have any revision left for a post in case you want to revert to an earlier version.
+- Revision – This will delete all post revisions.
+The downside is that you don’t have any revisions left for a post in case you want to revert to an earlier version.

-• Trash Comments – Same as Spam comments.
+- Trash Comments – These are the Same as Spam comments.

-• All Transients – You can safely delete all transients from the database.
-They will be automatically generated if needed by plugins.
+- All Transients – You can safely delete all transients from the database.
+Plugins will automatically generate them if needed.

 CDN

-How you set up Cloudflare or other CDN networks with WP Rocket depends on your web host or the content delivery network configuration steps.
+How you set up Cloudflare or other CDN services with WP Rocket depends on your web host or the content delivery network configuration steps.

-If you host with Cloudways, you don’t need to configure the settings in the WP Rocket plugin.
+If you host with Cloudways, you don’t need to configure WP Rocket settings to work with Cloudflare.
 The ideal WP Rocket + Cloudflare Enterprise add-on connection is automatically configured for compatibility.

 For more information on using Cloudflare with WP Rocket, you can check this help document.

-WP Rocket has its content delivery network powered by BonnyCDN, which provides seamless integration with the plugin.
+WP Rocket has its content delivery network powered by Stackpath, which provides seamless integration with the plugin.
 Learn more about RocketCDN and how it can help improve content delivery and user experience.

 HeartBeat

 WordPress HeartBeat API provides real-time data connections between your server and browser.
-Making it possible to receive several notifications within WordPress’s backend and frontend.
+This makes it possible to receive several notifications on WordPress’s backend and frontend.

 When you get post schedule notifications, autosave, revision, other users working on a post, etc, these notifications are handled by the WordPress heartbeat API.